rhoadesScholar/FAAFO/KnowledgeExpansion/README.md

 This student model is trained from scratch with BCE loss on 80% of CEM-MitoLab, validated on 15%, and tested on 5%.
 The student model is saved to `models/student_baseline_{seed}.pth`.

 #### Teacher Joint-Training
 The student model is trained from scratch alongside the teacher model, while using the actual BCE loss from the groundtruth masks.
+Because the teacher and student losses are combined before calculating gradients, the student also receives a learning signal based on how well the teacher could predict its error.
+This should encourage it to collaborate with the teacher, likely by making mistakes for which the teacher is good at predicting the error.
 The student model is saved to `models/student_joint_{seed}.pth`.

 #### Knowledge Expansion
-The joint-trained student model is further trained with the teacher model's BCE loss prediction on the entire CEM1.5 (CEM1500k_unlabelled) dataset.
+The joint-trained student model is further trained with the teacher model's BCE loss prediction on the entire CEM1.5M(CEM1500k_unlabelled) dataset.
 The student model is saved to `models/student_expanded_{seed}.pth`.

 # Optimizer and Learning Rate Scheduler
 The same optimizer and learning rate scheduler are used for all models.
 The models are trained for 100 epochs with a batch size of 16.
 The learning rate is reduced by a factor of 0.1 every 25 epochs.

 # Augmentations
-...
+The following augmentations are used for training all models:
+- RandomAffine
+- RandomHorizontalFlip
+- RandomVerticalFlip
+- RandomResizedCrop

+Augmentations applied to the raw image data during training include:
+- GaussianBlur
+- ColorJitter

+Augmentations applied to the GT masks for the pseudo-prediction condition during teacher pretraining include:
+- RandomAffine
+- RandomErasing
+- RandomResizedCrop
+- RandomHorizontalFlip
+- RandomVerticalFlip
+- RandomPerspective
+- GaussianBlur